Sample Complexity of Variance-reduced Distributionally Robust Q-learning: The DR Q-Learning and Variance Reduction

-While standard Q-learning has an unbiased empirical Bellman operator, the DR empirical Bellman operator is biased due to the non-linearity in the empirical measure, resulting in $EW_{k}\neq 0$.
-To achieve a canonical error rate of $O(n^{-1/2})$, it is necessary that both the bias and standard deviation of the $n$-samples DR empirical Bellman operator is $O(n^{-1/2})$.
-However, our DR Q-learning algorithms require an additional condition: the one-step bias must be of the order $O(n^{-1})$.
+While standard Q-learning updates utilize an unbiased empirical Bellman operator, the DR empirical Bellman operator is biased due to its non-linearity in the empirical measure (c.f. \eqref{eqn:empirical_Bellman_operator}), resulting in \(E[W_{k}] \neq 0\).
+To achieve a canonical error rate of \(O(n^{-1/2})\), it is necessary that both the bias and standard deviation of the \(n\)-sample DR empirical Bellman operator are \(O(n^{-1/2})\).
+However, our DR Q-learning algorithms require an additional condition: the one-step bias must be of the order \(O(n^{-1})\).
 This is because the final bias, which is the systematic error resulting from the repeated use of the DR Bellman estimator, is compounded by the one-step bias through the model-free Q-learning updates.
-This impose significant challenges to the design and analysis of our model-free algorithms.
+This imposes significant challenges on the design and analysis of our model-free algorithms.

-Fortunately, we are able to establish tight (in $n_0$ and $\delta$) bound on the bias (Proposition \ref{prop:bias_empirical_Bellman}) in the interesting regime when $\delta$ is small; i.e., Assumption \ref{assump:delta_small}.
-These will be a central ingredient to our sample complexity analysis.
-We will summarize the relevant bounds on the variance and the bias of the empirical DR Bellman operator in Section \ref {sec:empirical_Bellman_operator}.
-By utilizing the aforementioned variance and bias bounds, we can efficiently allocate samples such that the systematic error due to the bias is balanced with the stochasticity in the estimator at the termination of the algorithm.
+Fortunately, we are able to establish tight bounds (in \(n_0\) and \(\delta\)) on the bias, c.f.
+Proposition \ref{prop:bias_empirical_Bellman}, in the important regime when \(\delta\) is small, as stated in Assumption \ref{assump:delta_small}.
+These bounds are central to our sample complexity analysis.
+We summarize the relevant bounds on the variance and bias of the empirical DR Bellman operator in Section \ref{sec:empirical_Bellman_operator}.
+By utilizing these variance and bias bounds, we can efficiently allocate samples such that the systematic error due to bias is balanced with the stochasticity in the estimator at the termination of the algorithm.
 With this optimal sample allocation, we can establish the worst-case sample complexity bounds as claimed.

-The theory for the convergence rate of the variance-reduced DR Q-learning is more complicated.
-It turns out that a similar recursion can be derived in this context if we consider the \textit{conditionally recentered noise} $ \mathbf{H}_{l,k+1}(\hat q_{l-1})-E[\mathbf{H}_{l,k+1}(\hat q_{l-1})|\hat q_{l-1}]$ and a ``random bias".
-We refer the readers to Section \ref {subsec:proof_drvrql} for the details.
+The theory for the convergence rate of the variance-reduced DR Q-learning is more complex.
+In order to achieve the geometric convergence in Proposition \ref{prop:vr_algo_err_high_prob_bd}, an $O(n\inv)$ bias bound of the empirical DR Bellman operator is not enough.
+However, by introducing a recentered dynamics, a similar recursion can be derived in this context if we consider the \textit{conditionally recentered noise} \(\mathbf{H}_{l,k+1}(\hat q_{l-1}) - E[\mathbf{H}_{l,k+1}(\hat q_{l-1}) | \hat q_{l-1}]\) and a ``random bias" (denoted by $D_l$ in Appendix \ref{a_sec:proof_drvrql}).
+For details, please refer to Appendix \ref{a_sec:proof_drvrql}.